AzureCosmosDB/cosmos-fabric-samples/management/README.md

 products:
 - fabric
 name: |
-  Management Operations Sample for Cosmos DB in Microsoft Fabric
+  Management Operations for Cosmos DB in Microsoft Fabric
-urlFragment: management-samples
+urlFragment: management
 description: Learn container management operations in Cosmos DB using Microsoft Fabric: create containers with indexing/vector policies, manage throughput, and implement reliable data loading with retry logic.
 ---
 -->

-# Management Operations Sample for Cosmos DB in Fabric
+# Management Operations for Cosmos DB in Fabric

 This sample demonstrates **container management operations** in Cosmos DB using Microsoft Fabric.
 Learn how to programmatically create containers with custom policies, manage throughput settings, and implement robust data loading patterns with retry logic for production scenarios.